Shaher-11/Shaher-11/README.md

 </p>
 <h3> 👨🏻‍💻 &nbsp; More About Me:</h3>

-- 🔭 I’m currently a full time student at Microverse Inc.
-- 🌱 I’m currently sharpening my skills as a  Full-Stack Web Developer (Ruby on Rails, JavaScript and React and more!)
+- 🔭  I’m daily working on Microverse Program to sharpen my skills and deepen my understanding while developing projects in Pair Programming with developers from       all over the globe.
 - 👯 I’m looking forward to collaborate on JavaScript, React and Ruby on Rails Projects.
 - 💬 Ask me about anything, I am happy to help.
 - 📄 Please have a look at my [Résumé](#) for more details about me!.
-- ⚡ Fun fact: Which came first, the chicken or the egg?
-JavaScript knows the answer. ["🥚","🐔"].sort() &#10145;  ["🐔", "🥚"]
 - 👯 Simplicity is the soul of efficiency.
 <br>